VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-studio.md

 - will be refunded upon departure if the final cleaning has been done properly and if there’s no damage

 ## Things to bring along
-Besides your personal belongings you need to bring along towels and bed linen.
+Besides your personal belongings you need to bring along towels, kitchen towels and bed linen.
 Bed linen can also be rented at the reception.

 ## Included
-- internet for 2 devices
+- wifi
 - parking 1 car
 - consumption gas-water-electricity